Why Wood Moves and Why You Need To Know

 Plan for deck board movement

 Deck boards can shrink or expand after they’re installed, depending on how much moisture they contained when you fastened them down.
-To allow for this, space wet treated boards with a 16d nail (1/8 in.) and dry boards such as cedar decking with a carpenter’s pencil (5/16 in.).
+To allow for this, space wet treated boards with a 16d nail (1/8 of an inch) and dry boards such as cedar decking with a carpenter’s pencil (5/16 of an inch).

 Allow expansion space for wood floors

 If you’re installing an engineered wood floor, follow the instructions carefully—they include all the information you need about spacing.
-In general, floating wood floors that aren’t nailed or glued down require about a 1/2-in. space around the perimeter and enough clearance at thresholds, doorjambs and other obstructions to allow movement.
-Solid wood floors also require at least a 1/2-in.-wide expansion space around the perimeter.
+In general, floating wood floors that aren’t nailed or glued down require about a 1/2 an inch space around the perimeter and enough clearance at thresholds, doorjambs and other obstructions to allow movement.
+Solid wood floors also require at least a 1/2-inch-wide expansion space around the perimeter.